TheDomcio/WonderfulPolishLanguage/README.md

 - [Uwaga Babcia Gotuje](https://www.youtube.com/user/vezyr1) - YouTube channel, where the titular grandmother cooks.
 In Poland the so-called "grandma cuisine" is very respected.
 - [Ola Nguyen][https://www.youtube.com/channel/UCsyGJvqktkRbt39u0OjrsVA] - An interesting culinary channel.
 She - cook person won one of the [Polish MasterChef editions](https://pl.wikipedia.org/wiki/MasterChef_Polska).
 Recently, for example, she has shown how to cook some well-known dishes for cartoons and animated movies ([Ratatuille from Disney's Ratatuille](https://www.youtube.com/watch?v=Vf0MkUYpV1k)).
 - [Robert Makłowicz](https://www.youtube.com/channel/UCCT_JGIn9I9FS6OTzzqWEew) - The official YouTube channel of the very famous Polish chef Robert Makłowicz, also known as ["Bezwzględny Gonzales"](https://www.youtube.com/watch?v=4zdWTljIa_4) (hehe).
 His program was aired on TV and was very popular.
 He probably likes [bathing in cold water very much](https://www.youtube.com/watch?v=iBzO80bWivo).
+- [Tomasz Strzelczyk ODDASZFARTUCHA](https://www.youtube.com/TomaszStrzelczykODDASZFARTUCHA) - A very popular Polish culinary channel.
+You can see that the author has a great passion for cooking.
+- [The Food Emperor](https://www.youtube.com/Foodemperor) - This is a very interesting culinary channel, but beware, this cook very often speaks Polish vulgar language.
+Of course this is combined with dynamic music and tone - the expression of the chef's voice, so it gives a high style and of course it is also a comedy element.
+He also publishes versions of videos in Italian.
+This is a very unique channel.
+- [Czajnikowy.pl - dobra herbata!](https://www.youtube.com/CzajnikowyPl) - Very good channel about tea, but also about coffee created by experts.

 #### Historical (Historyczne)

 - [Historia bez cenzury](https://www.youtube.com/user/HistoriaBezCenzuryMB) - The historical channel, where the main anchorman - Wojciech Drewniak presents history in a cool, eccentric and humorous way.
 There is also an [English version](https://www.youtube.com/channel/UCd51P-3L-OiG-L4NH36ArAA/videos), but after three films this project has been stopped.
 - [History Hiking](https://www.youtube.com/channel/UCCvPTDuK7LsXrzPUmi9AZzA) - The person who runs the channel program in a very reliable and professional way tells the viewers about various historical events in a very interesting and accessible way.
+- [Historia w 5 minut](https://www.youtube.com/Historiaw5minutpl) - The historical channel, which is called "History in 5 minutes", but videos don't always have the title five minutes, because the main purpose of the channel is to convey historical knowledge briefly, but without omitting important facts.
+- [IrytującyHistoryk](https://www.youtube.com/user/IrytujacyHistoryk) - "Irritating Historian", a historical channel focusing very frequently on topics that do not appear too often.
+- [ThrashingMadPL](https://www.youtube.com/user/ThrashingMadPL) - A historical channel, where knowledge is taught by means of cool visualization - maps with dynamic changes - with moving hand-drawn historical units etc.

 #### Cultural (Kulturalne)